 Parameters in /vsmagent/

-In this section, we will describe all the parameters currently used by the VSM agent.
+In this section, we will describe all the parameters used by the agent service (vsmagent.service).
+These configuration parameters reside in /opt/thinlinc/etc/conf.d/vsmagent.hconf.

 /vsmagent/agent_hostname

 Public hostname; the hostname that clients are redirected to.
 If not defined, the agent will use the computer’s IP address.
-This is the default configuration, and means that ThinLinc does not require DNS to work properly.
-However, if you are using Network Address Translation (NAT), you must set this parameter to a IP address or DNS name that all clients can connect to.
-Example:
+If you are using Network Address Translation (NAT), you must set this parameter to an IP address or DNS name that all clients can connect to.
+For example:

 agent_hostname = thinlinc.example.com